smcallister594/SCSWorkshop/Demos/02_GitHub/README.md

-# GitDemo
+# GitHub Demo
-Lets learn Git
+Lets learn GitHub

 - [Lesson 1](Lessons/Lesson1.md) - What the Github?
 - [Lesson 2](Lessons/Lesson2.md) - More than Source Control